MicrosoftDocs/appcenter-docs/docs/distribution/stores/googleplay.md

 2. In the middle of the page, click on the **Connect to Store** button.
 3. Select **Google Play** store.
 4. Click on **Next**.
-5. Upload the **private key JSON** file which you downloaded while creating the service account.
+5. Upload the **private key JSON** file, which you downloaded while creating the service account.
 If the JSON fields are edited to incorrect values, the store creation might fail.
 Make sure you have the service account linked to your Google Play Developer console as per the [prerequisite section above](#prerequisites).
 6. Once the file is uploaded, click **Connect**.
 7. A Google Play connection should now be visible with the three tracks, Production, Alpha, and Beta in the **Stores** home page.
 Setting up this connection is a one time process for an app in App Center.

 ## Step 2: Publish your APK to the Google Play Store

-1. From the **Stores** home page select any of the tracks created above.
+1. From the **Stores** home page, select any of the tracks created above.
 2. Click on **Publish to Store** on the button in the upper-right corner.
 3. Upload the app package.
 A few points to note:
    * [Application must be prepared for release](https://developer.android.com/studio/publish/#publishing-prepare) and signed with a valid key store before uploading.
    * Google Play Store supports application packages up to a maximum of 100 MB.
-If the application exceeds 100 MB, use the Expansion files to support the application package by uploading those directly in the google play developer console as we currently don't support Expansion files in App Center.
+If the application exceeds 100 MB, use the Expansion files to support the application package by uploading those directly in the Google Play Developer Console as we currently don't support Expansion files in App Center.
 Review [Expansion files](https://support.google.com/googleplay/android-developer/answer/2481797?hl=en).
    * The .apk must be [zipaligned](https://developer.android.com/studio/command-line/zipalign.html) during the app-building process.
    * The version of the .apk must be strictly greater than the current version in production.
    * If you have app versions in other tracks like Alpha and Beta, your release version should be strictly less than versions in alpha and Beta track versions.
    * Google API currently does not support promoting an app from one track to another.
 Hence App Center does not support promoting a version from alpha to beta or beta to production.
-4. After uploading your package, you should be able to see some details of the application.
+4. After uploading your package, you can see some details of the application.
 Click **Next**.
 5. Click on **Publish** to push the app to the **Google Play Store**.
 The status for this release on the store details page will show as **Submitted.**
-6. Once App Center has completed the hand-over of the app to Google, the status of the app will change to **Published.** Note that Google could take up to 24 hours to show up the app on the Play store.
+6. Once App Center has completed the hand-over of the app to Google, the status of the app will change to **Published.** Google could take up to 24 hours to show up the app on the Play store.
 7. In case of a failure with publishing by Google, app owner will receive a notification to the registered google mail.